-Assumption Rationale to that of the costs and disutility of another event (MI or stroke).
-There was a higher risk of CV death for patients in a CV event or post-event health state.
+Assumption Rationale There was a higher risk of CV death for patients in a CV event or post-event health state.
 Literature-based evidence.
-75-80 Model event rate was consistent with control arm first event rates (for MI, stroke, and CV death) from clinical trials.
+85-90 Model event rate was consistent with control arm first event rates (for MI, stroke, and CV death) from clinical trials.
 Because the trial evidence suggested high-risk populations, the model was calibrated to the trial populations in terms of first MI, stroke, and CV death events.
 Patients continued on treatment after first event in the model.
 Patients continuing on therapy after an event was consistent with the trial evidence.
 Patients who discontinued treatment were not re- treated with the same initiating therapy.
-Discontinuation rates mirrored trial evidence and were forecasted based on annualized Patients discontinuing therapy did not re-initiate in the trials for both therapies.
-After the average trial duration, the model assumed an annualized discontinuation rate consistent with discontinuation discontinuation due to SAEs. due to SAEs from the trials.
+Discontinuation rates mirrored trial evidence and were forecasted based on annualized discontinuation due to SAEs.
+Patients discontinuing therapy did not re-initiate in the trials for both therapies.
+After the average trial duration, the model assumed an annualized discontinuation rate consistent with discontinuation due to SAEs from the trials.